herychemo/QuickTestDockerfile/README.md

-# QuickTestDockerfile
+# QuickTestJenkinsfile
-This is a sample project for testing Dockerfile
+This is a sample project for testing Jenkinsfile